Entitled Dog Owner Demands "Child Support" For Her Dog Because She Got Pregnant While Roaming The Neighbor's Yard And Playing With His Dog

 The bottom line is:

 It's hard not to chuckle at the absurdity of the situation.
-While we empathize with the neighbor's unexpected turn of breeding plans, she should have taken more responsibility in containing her dog, particularly knowing her dog is purebred and had intentions of breeding it.
+While we empathize with the neighbor's unexpected turn of breeding plans, she should have taken more responsibility in containing her dog, particularly knowing her dog is purebred and that she had intentions of breeding it.

 You can't blame a dog for being a dog, after all.
 It's the owner's duty to manage their pets properly.
 The idea of "doggy child support" is a funny one, but it just doesn't hold water.